ENCCS/gromacs-gpu-performance/content/puhti.rst

 GPUs.
 The dominant GPU vendor in HPC is Nvidia, and their CUDA programming framework is close to ubiquitous in HPC applications like GROMACS.
-Recently, AMD and Intel have both won major contracts around the world to deliver GPU-enabled machines, so the future will be interesting.
+Recently, AMD and Intel have both won major contracts around the world to deliver GPU-enabled machines (e.g LUMI supercomputer at CSC, https://www.lumi-supercomputer.eu/).
+So the future will be interesting.

 All such machines have the same general characteristics.
 There are many CPU cores, perhaps separated into a few sockets.
 There are a